jsakamoto/Toolbelt.Blazor.Gamepad/README.md

 ## Requirements

-"Blazor Gamepad" ver.7.x supports Blazor versions below.
+"Blazor Gamepad" ver.7.x or later supports Blazor versions below.

-- v.3.1
-    - including previews and release candidates.
+- v.3.1 (including previews and release candidates)
-- v.3.2
-    - including previews and release candidates.
+- v.3.2 (including previews and release candidates)
-- v.5.0
-    - including previews and release candidates.
+- v.5.0 (including previews and release candidates)

 Both "Blazor WebAssembly App" (a.k.a."Client-side Blazor") and "Blazor Server App" (a.k.a."Server-side Blazor") are supoorted.